-To help aspiring Buzz Aldrins and Sally Rides learn about our solar system, the outer space pack leads them through loads of hands-on science activities.
+To help aspiring Buzz Aldrins and Sally Rides learn about our solar system, the pack leads kids through loads of hands-on outer space activities.

-Kids make solar system hats to learn the order of planets from the sun.
-(Middle Brother was CRAZY about this craftivity!)
+Students make solar system hats to learn the order of planets from the sun.
+(My kids were CRAZY about this craftivity!)

 Then they review the order with a fun puzzle.

-Then learn about each planet one at a time with ready to read fact cards and planet fact sheets.
+Children learn about each planet one at a time with ready-to-read fact cards and planet fact sheets.

 They use Oreos to learn about the phases of the moon.